UPC-ViRVIG/pymotion/README.md

 - Extend documentation and add examples in the description of each function.
 - Include new animation importers such as FBX
 - Improve the usability of the Blender visualization workflow
-- Develop a new high-performance Viewer for real-time visualization
 - Include useful operations for data augmentation such as animation mirroring
 - Create an Inverse Kinematics module